Skip to content

 val requestBuilder = original.newBuilder()

-//Add trace header parameters in the request
+//Add trace header parameters to the request

 for (key in headers.keys) {